Suryachandrarao229/ocp-devspaces-gamification-ds-challenge-01/README.md

 * The challenge (pain) of understanding required extensions is borne by the developer that is assigned this enhancement task

 ### Set Up + verification
 * Open a terminal.
-Run the command "chmod 755 mvnw" to change the mvnw file to be executable
+Run the below command to change the mvnw file to be executable
     ```bash
     chmod 755 mvnw
     ```
-* Run the command "./mvnw compile" to check for errors.
+* Run the below command to check for compilation errors.
 You will see the code compiles fine
+    ```bash
+    ./mvnw compile
+    ```
-* Run the quarkus application in live coding mode with the command : "./mvnw quarkus:dev"
+* Run the quarkus application in live coding mode
+    ```bash
+    ./mvnw quarkus:dev
+    ```
 * Select your option "y/n" to the question (if asked) : Do you agree to contribute anonymous build time data to the Quarkus community?
 * On the prompt press [r] to resume testing.
 This will result in an error
 * Open the "src/main/java/org/acme/DateResource.java".
 You will observe the method "getCurrentDate" needs to be fixed.